We surveyed 1,300+ consumers, business owners, and digital marketers to understand how these parties view texting and SMS marketing in 2022.

 When asking consumers, “how would you like to contact a business when you have a question,” the largest portion (41%) say through text, followed by 35% through email, and 23% through phone calls.
 Consumers value mobile messaging support because it’s both responsive and convenient.
 Where emails and phone calls can have larger-than-life lead times, texting lets consumers get in touch with businesses quickly with minimal disruption to their days.

 In 2021, 42% of business owners and digital marketers texted their customers using a text messaging service.
-In 2022, 55% of businesses text their customers, indicating a 27% year-over-growth in SMS adoption.
+In 2022, 55% of businesses use text message marketing with their customers, indicating a 27% year-over-growth in SMS adoption.

 To boot, 60% of business owners who text their customers plan on increasing their SMS marketing budget in 2022, in part because they’re seeing their opt-in rates increase as well as stronger conversion rates attached to integrated marketing campaigns that include SMS.